 The filming locations in Provence include:

 Château la Canorgue, the château and vineyard Max inherits and the main location for the movie.
 This acclaimed Côtes du Luberon winery, located about a mile outside the village of Bonnieux, is well-known for its fine organic wine.
 The crews filmed inside the château and outside in the vineyards and garden, including several scenes involving the swimming pool.
 Other scenes in the movie were filmed at the front of the house, including the final romantic scene of Max and Fanny on the terrace.
 Canorgue is one of our favorite spots in the area, and the owners are personal friends.
-The house and winery have been owned by a local family for several generations and they are dedicated winemakers who make excellent wine.
+The house and winery have been owned by this family for several generations; they are dedicated winemakers who make excellent wine.
 The tasting room and a section of the garden are open to the public, but the chateau is a private home and not open to visitors.

 The view from Canorgue looking west toward Bonnieux and the Petit Luberon.
 The village is just vaguely identifiable in the distance.
 This perspective was shown several times in the movie.